francodacosta/balias/README.md

 INSTALATION
 ===========
-Donload the latest release or clone this repo. add `source <path to palias>/autocomplete.sh` to yout `.bash_rc`
+Download the latest release or clone this repo. add `source <path to palias>/autocomplete.sh` to yout `.bash_rc`

 USAGE